The D.C. region’s snow is melting. Trash, mail and power problems remain.

 Postal customers were frustrated by the apparent slowdown in delivery.

-Caroline Scully, who lives in Northwest Washington, said in an email that the post office she uses in Glover Park was closed last Tuesday with no explanation.

-In an email, Julia Miller, who lives in the District’s Brightwood Park neighborhood, said she had not received any mail since Dec.
+Julia Miller, who lives in the District’s Brightwood Park neighborhood, said she had not received any mail since Dec.
 30. A birthday card from her mother, who lives across town, took three weeks to arrive, she said.

-“It’s gotten to a ridiculous level,” she said in an email.
-“I used to live in Burkina Faso, and I would say that the quality of our mail delivery is probably on par with Ouagadougou.”
+“I used to live in Burkina Faso, and I would say that the quality of our mail delivery is probably on par with Ouagadougou,” Miller told The Post by email.

 Postal problems were also reported in Northern Virginia.
 Diana Wahl, who lives in Arlington, has “informed delivery” — USPS sends customers like her emails with a digital preview of their mail.